 Intent, Implementation, Impact

-At GPS, we equip pupils with a high-quality science education, through the disciplines of biology, chemistry and physics, to provide the foundations for understanding the world.
+At Grangetown Primary School we believe that children are naturally inquisitive and we encourage this through our science curriculum.
+We intend to equip children with a high-quality science education, through the disciplines of biology, chemistry and physics to provide the foundation for understanding the world.
 The children will be taught aspects of knowledge, methods, processes and uses of science.
-Science should inspire the children’s curiosity about natural phenomena and spark curious minds which develop a life long love of learning.
-Our curriculum equips the children to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+Scientific knowledge will underpin lessons to ensure children develop a secure understanding of the concepts taught.
+Through enquiry and investigations, children will explore the conceptual understanding and develop a sense of excitement about natural phenomena.
+Lessons will inspire the children’s interest and spark curious minds which develop a lifelong love of learning of science at GPS and beyond.
+Our curriculum will equip the children to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Our Science Policy